DaRKDIGNS/newznab-tmux/README.md

+# This is no longer maintained, please use the version maintained by [Darius](https://github.com/DariusIII/newznab-tmux).

 # Newznab-tmux

  * Screen shots identifying each pane and the process it runs are located at the bottom of this page.